idlesign/django-sitemessage/docs/source/index.rst

 ----

-If the application is not what you want for messaging with Django, you might be interested in considering other choices at https://www.djangopackages.com/grids/g/email/ or https://www.djangopackages.com/grids/g/messaging/
+If the application is not what you want for messaging with Django, you might be interested in considering other choices at https://www.djangopackages.com/grids/g/email/ or, maybe https://www.djangopackages.com/grids/g/messaging/